15 hot new hotels to check out in 2017

 Salad days: The Waldorf Astoria, Beverly Hills

 The Waldorf Astoria's first West Coast property is fabulously over-the-top -- not that you'd expect any less from the ritzy hotel group.

-Tucked in the heart of Beverly Hills, the 12-story Art Deco hotel will feature a 5,000 square foot spa by La Prairie and a restaurant by Michelin-star chef Jean-Georges Vongerichten.
+Tucked in the heart of Beverly Hills, California, the 12-story Art Deco hotel will feature a 5,000 square foot spa by La Prairie and a restaurant by Michelin-star chef Jean-Georges Vongerichten.

 There are 170 rooms and 51 suites, three of which have private plunge pools.
 According to the hotel, every room in the hotel will have unobstructed views over the city of Los Angeles.

 Opening: June 2017

 Set on the tranquil banks of Lake Alster, The Fontenay will be the first new luxury hotel in Hamburg in 18 years.
 It was designed by local architect Jan Stormer to mirror the fluid lines of the lake and surrounding parkland, and reportedly cost more than $100 million to build.

 Each of its 131 rooms and suites feature a private balcony and floor-to-ceiling windows with Lake Alster views.
 The property, which is already a member of the Leading Hotels of the World, will also offer a 10,000-square-foot spa with an indoor-outdoor infinity pool.

 Opening: July 2017

-Raffles Europejski Warsaw, Poland
+14. Raffles Europejski, Warsaw, Poland

 After three years of renovation and reconstruction, this landmark hotel -- originally opened in 1857 -- will finally re-open its doors as a Raffles Hotel.